Der-Floh/Vampire-Survivors-Support-for-Vortex/README.md

 ## How to make my Mod compatible with this Extension

 To make your mod compatible you either need to make your mod compatible with the [VS ModLoader](https://www.nexusmods.com/vampiresurvivors/mods/64), or you use the right file structure for your mod.
-Note though that if you do the latter mods that try to change the same file will overwrite yours, so it is recommended to use the [VS ModLoader](https://www.nexusmods.com/vampiresurvivors/mods/64).
+Note though that if you do the latter, mods that try to change the same file will overwrite yours, so it is recommended to use the [VS ModLoader](https://www.nexusmods.com/vampiresurvivors/mods/64).

 Vampire Survivors is structured like this (most basic representation):
 ```